How Many Solar Panels Do I Need? Calculator & kWh Guide

 Temperature Derating (5–10% loss)

 Solar panels are rated at 25°C (77°F).
-In practice, a black panel on a hot roof reaches 50–70°C on summer afternoons, reducing output by roughly 0.35–0.40% per degree Celsius above 25°C. A panel at 65°C loses about 14–16% of its rated output during peak summer hours.
-This is one reason NREL's PVWatts uses a conservative default derate factor of 14.08% for temperature losses.
+In practice, a black panel on a hot roof reaches 50–70°C on summer afternoons, reducing output by roughly 0.35–0.40% per degree Celsius above 25°C. A panel at 65°C can lose about 14–16% of rated output during peak summer hours, even though cooler mornings and shoulder seasons perform better.

 Shading (Variable)